top of page

 Transparency & Accountability

-Currently, Important decisions are too often hidden in the fine print.
-Consent agendas bundle together unrelated items, accounts get renamed in ways that make it hard to follow the money, and controversial votes are scheduled when few residents are watching.
+Currently, Important decisions are hidden in the fine print.
+Approvals are bundled together with unrelated items, accounts are renamed in ways that make it hard to follow the money, and controversial votes are scheduled when few residents are watching.
 This lack of transparency leaves taxpayers in the dark and erodes trust in city leadership.

 I would like to work towards ...